niccolomassoni/Pyhton-for-finance/README.md

-My name is Niccolò Massoni
+My name is Niccolò Massoni, I am a master finance student at Luiss Guido Carli university.
-I am a master finance student at Luiss Guido Carli university I am interested in coding and machine learning techniques for finance
+My interest area is coding and machine learning techniques for finance.

 <!---